razshare/frizzante-docs/docs/svelte-pages.md

-Pages are just svelte components located at `pages`.
+Pages are just svelte components located in the `pages` directory.

 You can refer to these pages by their relative file names.